elrypto/illuminate-nos/README.md

 - neoGAS purchases of Microlessons
 - modal video dialog sample (current nOS browser does not support userMedia)

-0.4
+0.4 - September 2018
-- basic menuing (url router)
+- basic menuing and routing
-- implementation/integration of nOS browser getUserMedia
+- purchases and ratings on the block
+- register as a provider
-- video stream based lessons
+- live text based interactions

 0.5
 - register lesson providers
 - lesson categories
+- implementation/integration of nOS browser getUserMedia
+- video stream based lessons

 0.6
+- scaling solution for ipfs-block data granularity/referencing problem
 - share your screen in lessons
 - video lesson refinements

-0.7
+0.7 / 0.8 / 0.9
-- ledger based transactions for purchases
 - video record (with mutual agreement) for later playback

-0.8
 - escrow and commissions
 - recommended categories for you
 - my lessons